 When planning a trip to Yosemite there are a couple things to consider.
 Booking a room is the first objective and many are surprised to know that Yosemite can easily fill up a year in advance, especially for weekends so plan accordingly.

 Another thing to consider is the time of year.
 Being that Yosemite National Park is an international tourist destination, one can expect to find non-English speaking visitors at the park year-round but the height of this season falls between June and September.
 More people means more crowds at the major attractions and longer lines to get food.

 Yosemite offers a variety of activities relating to the greatness that is Yosemite, including free art classes.
-During the warmer months, lasting up to Labor Day, there are some activities that happen at night like a guided star walk.
+During the warmer months, lasting up to Labor Day, there are some nighttime activities, like a guided star walk.
 Reservations are required for most activities and most are free.

 One of the best times to visit Yosemite is in later April or May.
 The snow on the valley floor will be melted (even in March there can be snow), waterfalls will be bountiful, fields filled with wildflowers, and activities in full swing.
 Late October to early November is the period to experience the leaves changing colors, but water sources tend to be dryer.
 Nonetheless, every season in Yosemite is beautiful.

 Getting Here + Gas

 Highway 120, 140 and 41 are the routes that reach Yosemite.
 Many people drive to Yosemite but public transportation is also an option.
 Before reaching the gates to Yosemite no matter what route you take, it’s a good idea to fill up gas because attractions are greatly spaced out.
 Also keep in mind that as you get closer to the Yosemite the price of gas increases.
 Read more details about getting to Yosemite.